mozillaarchive/deuxdrop/clients/addon/README.md

 - *about:dd*: Mobile deuxdrop UI.
 - *about:dddev*: Deuxdrop development UI.
-- *about:loggest*: Log viewer that shows what the client daemon gets up to.
+- *about:loggest*: Log viewer that shows what the client daemon gets up to with live updates as they happen.
+- *about:loggest-server*: The same log viewer but tricked out to get its log data from the server the user is signed up with.
+The server needs to be run with the "--loggest-web-debug" flag.
+Note that in order to refresh this view, you need to go to "about:loggest-server" again and not just hit refresh.

 # Maybe Mobile